cockroachdb/docs/src/current/cockroachcloud/connect-to-a-serverless-cluster.md

 AWS PrivateLink is available only for multiregion {{ site.data.products.serverless }} clusters deployed on AWS.
 GCP Peering is not yet available for {{ site.data.products.serverless }}.

-To configure PrivateLink, you create the AWS PrivateLink connection in your or AWS console, then configure your cluster to allow connections from the connection.
-For more information and detailed instructions, refer to[Network Authorization for {{ site.data.products.dedicated }} clusters: AWS PrivateLink](network-authorization.html#aws-privatelink).
+To configure PrivateLink, you create the AWS PrivateLink connection in your or AWS console, then configure your cluster to allow connections from your VPC.
+For more information and detailed instructions, refer to[Network Authorization: AWS PrivateLink](network-authorization.html#aws-privatelink).

-AWS Privatelink can be configured only after the cluster is created.
+AWS PrivateLink can be configured only after the cluster is created.
 For detailed instructions, refer to [Managing AWS PrivateLink for a cluster](aws-privatelink.html?filter-content=serverless).

-During [limited access](/docs/{{site.versions["stable"]}}/cockroachdb-feature-availability.html), Azure Private Link is not available for {{ site.data.products.dedicated }} clusters on Azure.
-Refer to [{{ site.data.products.dedicated }} on Azure](cockroachdb-dedicated-on-azure.html).

 ## Select a connection method